Local SEO Featured

 • Verify business data consistency (Google, Bing, Apple Maps, Yelp, ChatGPT sources)

-• Create comprehensive service pages ChatGPT can cite
+• Build out service pages with enough depth and specificity that ChatGPT can cite them

 • Monitor brand mentions in AI-generated content